 That distinction matters for fiscal planning.
 PK students are weighted at 0.6 FTE in the state aid formula, not 1.0.
 A district adding 100 PK students does not receive the same state support as one adding 100 third-graders.
 The growth shows up in headline enrollment figures but produces less per-student revenue than K-12 growth does.

-Pre-K's share of total enrollment rose from 2.8% in 2005 to 6.2% in 2026.
-Meanwhile, kindergarten's share fell from 7.5% to 6.6%.
+Pre-K's share of total enrollment rose from 2.8% in 2005 to about 6.0% in 2026.
+Meanwhile, kindergarten's share fell from about 7.4% to 6.5%.
 The grade that once defined the start of public education in Nebraska now enrolls only modestly more students than the grade below it.

-The open question is whether PK enrollment has plateaued.
-It peaked at 22,718 in 2020, and the 2026 figure of 22,473 sits 245 students below that mark.
-Two of the last three years have shown small declines.
+The open question is whether PK enrollment has reached its ceiling.
+It hit 19,149 in 2020, dropped during COVID, and has since climbed back to 19,599 in 2026, slightly above the pre-pandemic mark.
 If the state's grant program and funding formula have brought PK access to the districts willing and able to offer it, further growth may require either new state investment or a policy shift toward universal access rather than the current risk-factor targeting model.

 Detailed code that reproduces the analysis and figures in this article is available exclusively to EdTribune subscribers.